ioanma/js-eventing-js-dom-and-event-listening-qa-internal/README.md

 1 bubbled
 ```

-Now, the event propagates from the top of the page towards the target node, triggering event handlers as appropriate along the way.
+Now, the event propagates from the top of the page towards the target node,
+triggering event handlers as appropriate along the way.

-Notice that the target node is the _last node to capture the event_, whereas it's the _first node to bubble the event up_.
-This is the most important takeaway.
+Notice that the target node is the _last node to capture the event_, whereas
+it's the _first node to bubble the event up_.
+This is the most important
+takeaway.

-**NOTE**: Don't worry if bubbling and capturing seems a bit esoteric.
-The different event behaviors are the results of the browser wars of the 90s, but most of the time it's safe just to stick to the default (which, for the record, is bubbling).
-You can read more about bubbling and capture on [StackOverflow](http://stackoverflow.com/questions/4616694/what-is-event-bubbling-and-capturing) and [QuirksMode](http://www.quirksmode.org/js/events_order.html)
+**NOTE**: Don't worry if bubbling and capturing seems a bit confusing or weird.
+The different event behaviors are the results of the browser wars of the 90s,
+but most of the time it's safe just to stick to the default behaviors(which,
+for the record, is bubbling).
+You can read more about bubbling and capture on

-## `stopPropagation()`
+[StackOverflow][SO] and [QuirksMode][QM].

+## Add `stopPropogation()` to a DOM Node

-Now that you've learned a bit about the dangers and behavior of bubbling and capturing, you understand how events propagate through the DOM.
-Much of the time, since we're listening for very specific events, this doesn't matter: our events can propagate up or down, and they'll only trigger the event handler(s) that we want them to trigger.
-But sometimes, as with these `div`s, we have a fairly generic event that we want to constrain to its target.
-That's where `stopPropagation` comes in.
+Now that you've learned a bit about the dangers and behavior of bubbling and
+capturing, you understand how events propagate through the DOM.
+Much of the
+time, since we're listening for very specific events, this doesn't matter: our
+events can propagate up or down, and they'll only trigger the event handler(s)
+that we want them to trigger.
+But sometimes, as with these `div`s, we have a
+fairly generic event that we want to only hit its target.
+That's where
+`stopPropagation` comes in.

-Let's rewrite the bubbling example to stop propagation so that only one event is triggered (be sure to reload the page before entering this code!):
+Let's rewrite the bubbling example to stop propagation so that only one event is
+triggered (remember to reload the page before entering this code!):

 ```js
 const divs = document.querySelectorAll('div')